BND Hamburger Icon

 BaaS features

-BaaS providers offer a wide range of functionality.
-These key features appeal to advanced business needs and vary in scope and purpose between providers.
-Most companies include these basic elements:
+BaaS providers offer a wide range of functions.
+BaaS features appeal to advanced business needs and vary in scope and purpose among providers.
+Most companies include the following essential elements:

-• Social integration.
-For apps that focus on social collaboration or need analytics, this functionality allows you to link users to their social media profiles.
-Upon authenticating with these services, you can incorporate additional native integration like social activity lists.
+• Social integration: Many apps focus on social media for business tasks, such as improving collaboration and gathering analytics.
+To improve usability, BaaS providers with social integration functionality allow you to link users to their social media profiles.
+Upon authenticating with these services, you can incorporate additional integrations, like social activity lists.

-• Native notification.
-If your app needs to interact with users when it isn’t actively launched, native notifications allow you to alert users easily about any changes on the app.
+• Notifications: If your app must interact with users when it isn’t actively launched, built-in notifications allow you to alert them to app changes, news and updates.

-• Search functionality.
-Modern apps tend toward a content-discovery design that allows users to find context-appropriate content.
+• Search functionality: Modern apps tend to incorporate a content-discovery design that allows users to find context-appropriate content.
 But from a technology standpoint, a search function is still necessary.

-• Mobile application management.
-Apps are designed to access many different data sets, information which users shouldn’t always be able to access for cybersecurity reasons.
-The ability to manage the app’s functionality allows developers to disable certain functions based on user permissions, device types and so on.
+• Mobile application management: Apps are designed to access many different data sets.
+For cybersecurity reasons, users shouldn’t always be able to access all of this information.
+The ability to manage an app’s functionality allows developers to disable specific functions based on user permissions, device types and more.

 The pros and cons of BaaS